Sin Tat Plaza

-The mall is three floors of typical small booth style shops, common to Hong Kong.
-The aisle ways are narrow, and there are plenty of goods on display.
+The mall is three floors of typical small booth-style shops, common to Hong Kong.
+The aisles are narrow, with goods on display.
 The shops are mostly oriented towards mobile phones, new and used, and repair of such phones.
-There are also a few gaming and collectable figure shops on the second and third floor, and at least one adult oriented shop.
-While this mall often has some of the best prices for phones, there can be issues related to grey market, parallel import, and other sources of products, which can lead to problems with manufacture warranty service.
-If you are a tourist intending to buy to take to another country, this may not concern you as much.
+There are also a few gaming and collectable figure shops on the second and third floor, and at least one adult-oriented shop.

+The mall is also known as Sincere Podium, and nearby bus stops are named after it.